Hallmarks of aging

+Aging has been characterized by a progressive loss of physiological integrity, leading to impaired function and increased vulnerability to death.
 The hallmarks of aging are the types of biochemical changes that occur in all organisms that experience biological aging and lead to a progressive loss of physiological integrity, impaired function and, eventually, death.
 They were first listed in a landmark paper in 2013 to conceptualize the essence of biological aging and its underlying mechanisms.

 The following three premises for the interconnected hallmarks have been proposed: